OwenT2424/operating-systems-cw-journal/week5.md

 CPU and kernel information was collected to document the system architecture and processing capabilities under idle conditions.
-This establishes a baseline for evaluating performance during later stress testing.
+This establishes a baseline for evaluating performance during later stress testing [3].

 ### 3.2 Memory Baseline